Pavel-Durov/blog/src/language-composition/README.md

 Eco [7] language composition editor provides the fill of an ordinary text editor while using syntax-direct editing behind the scenes.
 Unlike traditional editors, Eco operates and saves ﬁles as tree structures rather than as a conventional text-based source ﬁles.
 This again creates friction when integrating with widely adopted engineering practices and tools, such as version control systems that are usually text-based.
 The Unipycation case study shows that it can compose multiple languages without compromising performance with minimal engineering effort.
 But after all, this case study is experimental and not Production Ready in any form.

-### Web stack (TODO)
+### JS-Transpiled Web

-We have JavaScript (JS), the primary language that runs in our browsers.
-Recently we had a new addition - WebAssembly (WASM), but still JS is the de-facto language of the web.
+JavaScript (JS) is the primary language that runs in our browsers.
+Recently we had a new addition of WebAssembly (WASM), but still, JS is the de-facto language of the web.
-JS isn't perfect, so we came with all these supersets, transpired languages that we can write with strong types (TypeScript), or Haskell-like functional programming (ELM), but then we compile them and we run JS in our prowsers.
+JS has its limitations.
+So we came up with different js-transpired languages to address these constraints, enabling us to write with strongly-typed code (TypeScript) or Haskell-like functional programming (ELM).
+Still, they all transpile into JS that runs in our browsers.
-What will happen if I have a library written, let's say, in CoffeeScript, and I want to import it to my TypeScript (TS)application?
-I need to compile it to JavaScript first inorder to use it TS.
-And what if I wanted to use three different libraries from three different PL?
-I would need to go through the same transpile process over and over again.
+What will happen if we have a project written, let's say, in CoffeeScript, and we need to import a TypeScript (TS) library?
+We will need to convert our script to JS and import it.
+What if we use three different libraries implemented in three PLs?
+We would need to go through the same transpile process over and over again.
+This is another place for the PLC application that can be a good fit.

-## Summary (TODO)
+## Summary

+In this article, we overviewed the problem of Programming Language Composition (PLC).
+As far as my research goes, I've enumerated all the existing solutions we have today.
+The state of language composition and integration today is far from ideal, cumbersome and convoluted, in my opinion, and I hope we see some improvements in that domain soon.
+Since we have solutions that work, no matter the cost, we continue using them without re-evaluating them from time to time.
+What we need is precisely that re-evaluation.
+This write-up is for my own sake of understanding and the organisation of my thoughts as it was about knowledge sharing.
+It's based on my recent research proposal for a part-time PhD.
+I hope it was helpful.
+If you have questions/objections/observations/complaints, don't hesitate to reach out!

 References
 [1] Beazley, D.M., 1996, July.
 SWIG: An Easy to Use Tool for Integrating Scripting Languages with C and C++.
 In Tcl/Tk Workshop (Vol. 43, p.
 74).